Spencer-Stice/Spencer-Stice.github.io/_pages/about.md

   - /about.html
 ---

 🎓 I'm a computer science master's student at UCLA.
-I'm looking for full time roles following gradutaion as well as applying to PhD programs.
+I'm looking for full time roles following gradutaion.

 🔬 I'm primarily interested in computer architecture and AI/ML, although I have an interest in blockchain as well.